HeyGen x Slack | Create AI videos inside your workspace

 Add HeyGen to your Slack workspace

-Click Add to Slack above and authorise HeyGen in your workspace.
+Click Add to Slack above and authorize HeyGen in your workspace.
 You'll need Slack admin permissions.
 The app installs in seconds and is immediately available to your whole team.

 Connect your HeyGen account